 Above: View of post office and fitness center on approach from the north.

 Below: View of the exedra and the post office from the south.
-Right: View of the post office looking through the town hall portico.

 Left: Close up view of the exedra from the east, looking toward the amphitheater beyond.
 Top Center: Aerial view of the town center looking towards the ocean.
 Bottom Center: Worm's eye view of exedra.
 Right: View of the exedra from the far end of the boulevard.